Trade-off between diagonal and off-diagonal elements in the eigenstate thermalization hypothesis: Trade-off between diagonal and off-diagonal elements

-In the formula \eqref{CAQVOFF}, except for $\rho_{B_kB_l}$ and $\rho_{B_k}$, all quantities related to $\rho_B$ need to be replaced by $\overline{\rho}_B$.
-If $\rho_B$ is translation invariant, then $\overline{\rho}_B=\rho_B$, and the second term on the right side of \cref{Gl2LoCo} is only related to the correlation of $\rho_B$.
-If the spatial correlation of $\rho_B$ decays exponentially or algebraically fast enough, the right side of \cref{Gl2LoCo} will be algebraically decaying $O(N^{-\epsilon})$ \cite{HG24}.
-Compared with \cref{LVVCAN}, the right side of \cref{Gl2LoCo} is not only related to the local state but also to the correlation decay.
-They generally decrease algebraically with the increase of $N$.
-This is consistent with the intuition that that spatial averaging can smooth out and reduce differences.
-Although this algebraic decay is not enough to guarantee strong ETH, it can ensure that weak ETH is valid even for integrable systems.
-This algebraic decay is also the conclusion of our previous article \cite{HG24}, but in this article we did not notice that \cref{Gl2LoCo} has $D_N-1$ off-diagonal elements, which will cause the average off-diagonal elements to be exponentially suppressed, so their values can be further restricted.
-Since the right side of \cref{Gl2LoCo} decreases with $N$, the conclusion that $\braket{V_\text{off}}$ will decrease exponentially is still applicable.
-In addition, due to the smoothing caused by the average observable, the values of $\braket{V_\text{dg}}$ and $\braket{V_\text{off}}$ here will be smaller than those defined in the previous section.
+As previously mentioned, when using \cref{avgoVAR}, all quantities in formula \eqref{Gl2LoCo} related to $\rho_B$ must be replaced with $\overline{\rho}_B$, except for $\rho_{B_kB_l}$ and $\rho_{B_k}$ in \cref{Vavg}.
+If $\rho_B$ is translation invariant, then $\rho_B=\overline{\rho}_B$, and the second term on the right side of \cref{Gl2LoCo} is solely related to the correlation of $\overline{\rho}_B$.
+If the spatial correlation of $\overline{\rho}_B$ decays exponentially or algebraically fast enough, the right side of \cref{Gl2LoCo} will exhibit algebraic decay of the form $O(N^{-\epsilon})$ \cite{HG24}.
+Compared to \cref{LVVCAN}, the right side of \cref{Gl2LoCo} depends not only on the local state but also on the rate of correlation decay.
+Both terms generally decrease algebraically with increasing $N$, consistent with the intuition that spatial averaging smooths and reduces differences (distinguishability).
+Although this algebraic decay alone does not guarantee strong ETH, it supports the validity of weak ETH with algebraic decay, even for integrable systems.
+This algebraic decay aligns with the findings of our previous article \cite{HG24}, though we did not previously account for the $D_N-1$ off-diagonal elements in \cref{Gl2LoCo}, which cause the average off-diagonal elements to be exponentially suppressed and further restrict their values.
+Consequently, as the right side of \cref{Gl2LoCo} decreases with $N$, the exponential decrease of $\braket{V_\text{off}}$ remains applicable.
+Additionally, due to the smoothing effect of the average observable, the values of $\braket{V_\text{dg}}$ and $\braket{V_\text{off}}$ here will be smaller than those defined in the \cref{weakETH}.